You will normally require an English or English-related Honours degree (at least a 2:1 or equivalent) from a recognised university.

 Please use the 'additional comments' section of the application form to provide a personal statement.

 In addition to your three module choices, you will also need to include a piece of written work of approximately 2,000 words in length on a literary subject.
 This can be any piece of literary-critical work you have completed recently and may be emailed to the applicant portal.

 Months of entry

-Our taught MA pathway in Medieval and Renaissance Literary Studies offers choice, flexibility and the opportunity to specialise within this field.
-You can learn from the rich variety of research expertise in the Department and you also have the chance to concentrate on a particular area of literary study within the fields of Medieval and Renaissance studies.
-Our commitment to research-led teaching means that students are able to explore the cutting edge of the discipline - from Old Norse to Renaissance Tragedy, from medieval manuscripts to critical theory.
-The Medieval and Renaissance Literary Studies pathway includes the possibility of taking interdisciplinary modules involving other departments including History and Archaeology.
+Our taught MA course offers choice, flexibility and the opportunity to specialise.
+You can learn from the rich variety of research expertise in the Department and you also have the chance to concentrate on a particular area of literary study.
+Our commitment to research-led teaching means that students are able to explore the cutting edge of the discipline - from the Anglo-Saxon period to the present day, from medieval manuscripts to contemporary crime narrative.
 We provide an intimate, dynamic and supportive environment for students of all backgrounds and nationalities.

 Information for international students